 Besides, the government has also introduced appropriate work visa provisions, to cater to the needs of entrepreneurs who may wish to relocate to Hong Kong to run their business or who may want to hire foreign professional employees to work in their company, or those who would like to move to the country for lawful employment purpose.

 If you are looking for housing in these jurisdictions, the rental for an apartment in Hong Kong is more expensive than in Singapore, about 47% higher, according to CBRE’s fifth annual Global Living Report released in April 2019.
-In regard to education cost, it can be found that tuition fees for children at international schools are lower in Singapore.
+Regarding education costs, it can be found that tuition fees for children at international schools are lower in Singapore.

 On the other hand, Hong Kong has been announced to have increased the fee.
-For those who are seeking domestic help, the costs that relate to food and health care are slightly cheaper in Singapore.
+For those who are seeking domestic help, the costs related to food and health care are slightly cheaper in Singapore.